aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 #### DynamoDBPersistenceLayer

-This persistence layer is built-in, and you can either use an existing DynamoDB table or create a new one dedicated for idempotency state (recommended).
+This persistence layer is built-in, allowing you to use an existing DynamoDB table or create a new one dedicated to idempotency state (recommended).

 === "Customizing DynamoDBPersistenceLayer to suit your table structure"